 Mr. Pan Shiyi

-Mr. Pan Shiyi, aged 52, is an executive Director and Chairman of the Board.
+Mr. Pan Shiyi, aged 54, is an executive Director and Chairman of the Board.
 Mr. Pan co-founded Redstone Industry Co., Ltd., the predecessor of the Company, in 1995.
-Since then he has led, together with his wife, Mrs. Pan Zhang Xin Marita, the development of all of the Company’s projects.
-Before that, Mr. Pan co-founded Beijing Vantone Co., Ltd. in 1992.
+Since then he has led, together with his wife, Mrs. Pan Zhang Xin Marita, the development of all of the Company’s projects, and developed the Company into the largest Grade A office developer in Beijing and Shanghai.
+In 2015, Mr. Pan introduced SOHO3Q, a flexible and convenient new product, leading the trend of sharing of offices in the mobile internet era.

-Mr. Pan was selected as “Real Estate Person of the Year” by sina.com in 2009 and 2010, Ernst & Young Entrepreneur of the Year China 2008, one of the “Top Ten Influential Figures in Real Estate Industry” by sina.com in 2004 and 2006, one of the “25 most influential business leaders” in China by Fortune (China) Magazine in 2005.
-In 2011, Mr. Pan was selected again as “Real Estate Person of the Year” by sina.com and in 2012, he was selected as “China Real Estate Leader of the Year on Weibo” by sina.com.
+Mr. Pan was elected as “Real Estate Person of the Year” by sina.com in 2009 and 2010, Ernst & Young Entrepreneur of the Year China 2008, one of the “Top Ten Influential Figures in Real Estate Industry” by sina.com in 2004 and 2006, and one of the “25 most influential business leaders” in China by Fortune (China) Magazine in 2005.
+In 2011, Mr. Pan was selected again as “Real Estate Person of the Year” by sina.com and in 2012, and he was selected as “China Real Estate Leader of the Year on Weibo” by sina.com.
 In June 2013, Mr. Pan was awarded the “Jury’s special” of the 5th SEE-TNC Ecology Award.
 In December 2013, Mr. Pan was selected as “The Most Social Responsible Person in Real Estate” by Tencent.com.
+In 2014, Mr. Pan was selected as one of the “Philanthropic Faces of the Year” by People magazine.
+In 2015, Mr. Pan was invited by Mr. Bill Gates to join the Breakthrough Energy Ventures fund.
+In 2016, Mr. Pan was listed on the “CBN Innovation 50” by CBN Weekly.

 Chief Executive Officer